Detection and Tracking of Multiple Mice Using Part Proposal Networks: Experimental Results

 \subsubsection{Results}

 The results of multi-mice part tracking are reported in Table \ref{tab:tracking_results_3m} and Supplementary I Table S2.
-We quantitatively evaluate the proposed system using common multi-object tracking metrics.
+We quantitatively evaluate the proposed system using the commonly seen multi-object tracking metrics.
 The Up and Down arrows in the table indicate whether higher or lower values are obtained.
-To evaluate the proposed optimization objective function (\ref{eq:loss_function}) for multi-mice parts tracking, we have quantified the impact of different constraints (a)-(d) during the optimization.
+To evaluate the proposed optimization objective function (Eq. (\ref{eq:loss_function})) for multi-mice part tracking, we have quantified the impact of different constraints (a)-(d) during the optimization.
 To this end, we optimize the problem by removing one constraint at a time.
 As shown in Table \ref{tab:tracking_results_3m}, all the types of the constraints make evident contributions to the system performance, as they ensure that every solution is physically feasible.
 We also examine the impact of the geometric, motion and part association models.
 Removing one of the three components significantly decreases the performance.
 In particular, the motion model plays the most crucial role, which is obvious on the 3-mice Dataset.
 The part association and geometric models can effectively reduce ID switch and FP respectively.
-This is expected since these two models help to obtain the best target assignment and parts association.
+This is expected because these two models help to obtain the best target assignment and part association.
+We observe the change of our approach's speeds by removing different components and the geometric model has the biggest impact on speeds.
 We also implement several standard multi-target tracking methods on our multi-mice PartsTrack dataset.
 For fair comparison, we use the proposed PPN detector to generate part bounding boxes, and perform part tracking using several state-of-the-art part trackers \cite{bewley2016simple,hamid2015joint,xiang2015learning,long2018real,milan2017online,milan2013continuous}.
 As we can see, at the bottom of Table \ref{tab:tracking_results_3m} and Supplementary I Table S2, our tracker achieves the highest MOTA scores.
-Although , our method can result in the lowest number of ID switches and highest IDF1 scores.
+Our method results in the lowest number of ID switches and highest IDF1 scores.
 This is primarily due to our powerful geometric and pair based part association models, which can handle part identities more robustly.
-Figs. S4, S6 and S7 in Supplementary J provide the qualitative comparison of the proposed tracking method against MDP \cite{xiang2015learning} and JPDAm \cite{hamid2015joint} using the same detection results.
-As shown in Fig. S4, MDP swap identities between targets 2 and 5 after the occlusion is caused by `Pinning' in the image of the middle column, while JPDAm assigns a new identity to target 6 after it is occluded by target 3.
-Similar problems can also be witnessed in Figs. S6 and S7.
+We conduct ablation studies on the multi-stage training design shown in Fig. S3, showing the effectiveness of our training strategy.
+The established SORT \cite{bewley2016simple} has achieved the best efficiency due to the use of a simple target assignment model, where the cost function is fully dependent on IOU distance between each detection and the predicted bounding box.
+Evidence shows that this method cannot maintain consistent tracking performance (see Table \ref{tab:tracking_results_3m} and \ref{tab:tracking_results_2m}).
+Note that the speed of all approaches reported in Table \ref{tab:tracking_results_3m} and \ref{tab:tracking_results_2m} excludes the time of the part candidate detection.
+Fig. S5 and Tab.
+S2 show the tracking results of conventional methods (Motr and MiceProfiler), which track mice by fitting ellipses and hard-coded geometric models respectively.
+From Fig. S5, we observe that if the mice are very close, the models used in these methods cannot be properly fitted, leading to tracking targets’ swaps or incorrect part localization.
+Moreover, these models are hard-coded in the system, and thus limit the flexibility of their methods.
+Figs. S6, S8 and S9 in Supplementary F provide the qualitative comparison of the proposed tracking method against MDP \cite{xiang2015learning} and JPDAm \cite{hamid2015joint} using the same detection results.
+As shown in Fig. S6, MDP swap identities between targets 2 and 5 after the occlusion is caused by `Pinning' in the image of the middle column, while JPDAm assigns a new identity to target 6 after it is occluded by target 3.
+Similar problems can also be witnessed in Figs. S8 and S9.
 Compared to these two tracking methods, the proposed approach correctly integrates the detection results with the tacking practice and predicts the occlusion.